HL7/US-Core-STU3/pages/_includes/us-core-medicationstatement-summary.md

 #### Complete Summary of the Mandatory Requirements

-1. One status in `MedicationStatement.status` which has an [required](http://hl7.org/fhir/2017Jan/terminologies.html#required) binding to:
+1. One status in `MedicationStatement.status` which has a [required](http://hl7.org/fhir/2017Jan/terminologies.html#required) binding to:
 -   [MedicationStatementStatus] value set.
 1. One medication via `MedicationStatement.medicationCodeableConcept` or `MedicationStatement.medicationReference`
 -  `MedicationStatement.medicationCodeableConcept` has an [extensible](http://hl7.org/fhir/2017Jan/terminologies.html#extensible) binding to [Medication Clinical Drug (RxNorm)] value set.